Frequently Asked Questions (FAQs)

-It is recommended that you meet with the Coordinator of Benefits and Compensation within one month prior to your retirement date.
+It is recommended that you meet with the Benefits personnel within one month prior to your retirement date.
 This will help the Benefits Office ensure that all of your paperwork and documents are mailed out once the Individual Retirement Card is finalized.
 You could also ensure that your Department sends the Separation Personnel Action Form (PAF) to the Human Resources Services.
 The PAF is required for the Payroll Office to move forward and terminate you from the payroll system.

 When can I expect my first annuity check?

 It is highly recommended to have at least two months in savings to help you during the waiting period.
 Your first annuity check normally arrives within 4-6 weeks after OPM receives your paperwork.
 You will receive a copy of the paperwork from the Human Resources Services.
 This will give you an idea when you can expect your first check.
 You will receive an interim pay, which is a portion of your final annuity.
 You will continue to receive an interim pay while OPM finish processing your paperwork.